Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/deployment/_index.md

   - East US
   - East US 2
   - West US 2
-  - North Europe
-  - West Europe
+  - West US 3

-- **Agora requires 40 Ds-series vCPUs**.
+- **Agora requires 32 Ds-series vCPUs**.
 Ensure you have sufficient vCPU quota available in your Azure subscription and the region where you plan to deploy Agora.
 You can use the below Az CLI command to check your vCPU utilization.

   ```shell
   az vm list-usage --location <your location> --output table